 Mom’s Potato Salad with a Twist

-My mom is a great cook and one of her best dishes is potato salad–it’s always a huge hit with everyone that eats it.
-I have never made it before and decided to give it a try –I added just a few things to make it my own.
-My stepfather-in-law Bud uses big chunks of black olives in his version and I really liked the flavor and color they added.
-This was a very tasty potato salad that went well with the barbecue ribs I made.
-Don’t worry Mom, your version is still my favorite.
+My mom is a great cook, and one of her best dishes is potato salad–it’s always a huge hit with everyone who eats it.
+I have never made it before and decided to try making it–I added just a few things to make it my own.
+My stepfather-in-law, Bud, uses big chunks of black olives in his version, and I liked the flavor and color they added.
+This Mom’s potato salad with a twist recipe was delicious and paired well with the barbecue ribs and big loaded garden salad.
+Don’t worry, Mom, your version is still my favorite.

 Mom’s Potato Salad with a Twist: